ratkingsminion/gompl/README.md

 # Gimpl

-Gimpl is based on IMP, a tiny tutorial language by Jay Conrod: https://jayconrod.com/posts/37/a-simple-interpreter-from-scratch-in-python--part-1-
+Gimpl is based on IMP, a [tiny tutorial language](https://jayconrod.com/posts/37/a-simple-interpreter-from-scratch-in-python--part-1-) by Jay Conrod.

+I'm no expert when it comes to compilers and interpreters.
+I needed a small scripting language for our current game project, so I ported Conrod's IMP to GDScript and extended it a bit.

 ---